tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 The region consists of blocks at certain positions and represents the game world.
 It allows to set the position of entities in the world and retrieve them or whole blocks.

+### Region Config

+Region related meta settings like the size of the map are stored in this data value.
+It can be accessed via the shared manager using the id `frts.vanillamodel.regionconfig`.

 ### Region Generator

 The blocks of a region are created by a region generator.
 At the beginning a region may be completly empty but at the same moment a block is requested for the first time it will be created by the generator.